fmuwanguzi/Snake-game/README.md

 ## Getting through this blocker was the most exciting thing  🙌  :

-After realizing I might have to start over if I use the same technique we used canvas crawler(makeing the block completely disappear using alive.false) I decided to see if I could just relocate the blocks that snake needs to eat to grow
+After realizing I might have to start over if I use the same technique we used canvas crawler(making the block(that ate another block) .I decided to see if I could just relocate the blocks that snake needs to eat to grow

 ```javascript
 function relocateBlock(){